malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 I should point out that this is a working hypothesis.
 Some of the premises here may not be universally agreed and need further corroboration, and in general more work is needed to investigate and confirm the hypotheses.
 The motivation for presenting this work is to present a sufficiently plausible explanation of conscious experience that shows that conscious experience can be explained through mechanistic physical processes without the need for meta-physical explanations.
 In doing so, I further hope that the theory presented is at least close to reality and that it acts as a useful basis for further research.

-tbd.
-Introduce what I define as consciousness:
-* Contenders: awareness of thought, emotions, empathy, experience of senses, high-level processing
-* Human vs general definition of consciousness

 _Theory Overview_ presents a shallow overview of the whole of the theory. _Rationale_ presents a rationale for the theory, and examines some of its consequences......
 _Open Questions_ summarises some of the main areas where the theory needs more work, and examines what phenomena of consciousness remain unexplained.
 Sadly, this still includes the aspect of phenomenal experience.

 # Theory Overview
+The full set of data processing that occurs within our brain is immensely complicated, occurring at many levels with complicated interactions.
+For example, some behaviours are the result of entirely unconscious brain activity.
+No one paper could hope to explain all of that, and must focus on a narrow subset of brain functions.
+This paper is no different.
+The theory presented here focuses on the mechanisms behind high-order thought, and how they are associated with conscious experience.

+The theory presented here describes a set of architectural structures and computional mechanims that it purports to produce consciousness in any systems that contain these structures and mechanisms.
+This includes biological organisms such as humans, and other mammals, and likely in other biological forms too (in particular, it is suspected that birds and fish have the same basic brain components as mammals that are necessary for high-level thought).
+It would also apply to artificial organisms, including virtual ones (ie: simulated in a computer).

+But what do I mean by the use of the words 'consciousness' and 'conscious'?

+I think of consciousness as having the following characteristics:
+* awareness of senses (*)
+* awareness of thought
+* able to elicit some sort of action as output (*)
+* high-level thought processing
+* phenomenal experience - ie: the conscious system's experience of its own senses and thought

+The star (*) indicates two characteristics which could potentially be dropped, and might still produce consciousness.
+However, the reality is that such a system would be useless and would certainly never evolve on its own right.

+Many other characteristics are commonly attributed to consciousness, particularly in movies.
+However I view them as addendums to consciousness, because a system could in theory exist without them and still be argued as conscious:
+* emotions
+* empathy
+* physical embodiment
+* human-level of intelligence

+As we shall see later on, the _existence_ of phenomenal experience is unfortunately not explained by the theory.
+However, I believe all aspects of the _content_ of that experience are explained.

+## Views

-The mechanisms that lead to human consciousness will be explained here by examining them in the context of three overlayed views.
+The proposed mechanisms that lead to human consciousness will be explained here by examining them in the context of three overlayed views.

 ![basic state machine](files/A-theory-of-consciousness-v2-layers.png)